 The Fine Tuning Loop is just that.
 Having established the cornerstone of your setup, binding location, now you can focus on the delicate relationship between tip engagement and smear.
 You want to experiment with how far forward you can move LE without introducing inconsistent tip-engagement, oscillating between tip-grab and school-bus turns.
 And you want to fine-tune your angle into the cut with fin area adjustments.

 The goal is deep, consistent tip-engagement with a survivable amount of over-smear when you accidentally dunk too much tip into the water at mid-turn.
-Don’t drive yourself mad in the pursuit of perfection—perfection doesn’t exist in water skiing.
-Err on on the side of consistency and dependability because that’s where confidence lives.
+Don’t drive yourself mad in the pursuit of perfection.
+Perfection doesn’t exist in water skiing.
+Err on the side of consistency and dependability because that’s where confidence lives.
 And confidence is where personal best performances live.